IBM/ibm-iam-operator/README.md

 # ibm-iam-operator
-Operator used to install the common iam service.
+Operator used to install the cloud platform common iam service.